How to Make a Monthly Budget

 Budget Spreadsheet

-When maintaining a budget spreadsheet, consider having two: one spreadsheet reflecting your actual income and expenses and a duplicate that reflects your goals: expenses you are working on reducing (monthly debt payments, for example) and income opportunities you are working to grow.
-Your goal budget can help you visualize the power of savings over time.
-Remember, any expense you are able to reduce permanently represents recurrent savings: savings times twelve months in the year.
+When maintaining a budget spreadsheet, consider having two: one spreadsheet reflecting your actual income and expenses and a duplicate that reflects your goals, which could include expenses you are working on reducing (monthly debt payments, for example) and income opportunities you are working to grow.

-Download InCharge’s Budget Spreadsheet
+[Download InCharge’s Budget Spreadsheet]

-You will need Adobe Reader to view the PDF Download Adobe Reader
+[You will need Adobe Reader to view the PDF Download Adobe Reader]

 Discuss Your Budget with a Credit Counselor